leonardoalemax/PkHeX.Exporter/README.md

 # PkHex Exporter

-A simple application that watches a fodler for new pokemon save files and extracts the box and trainer data from it to a JSON file.
+A simple application that watches a folder for new pokemon save files and extracts the box and trainer data from it to a JSON file.
+`

 ### Usage